matterandvoid-space/subscriptions/docs/fulcro.md

 If you're using the EQL subscriptions in this library with fulcro, layer 2 subscriptions are implemented with RCursors for you.

-## Do not use swap!

-In short: always mutate the fulcro state atom as usual: you must use `transact!` to have your UI stay up to date.

-For the best integration the fulcro rule applies: pretend there is no watch on the fulcro state atom.

-You're going to have a bad time if you try to use `swap!` because fulcro caches a component's props on the component instance so if a parent component uses a subscription but the child does not and instead renders its props - its parent will refresh via the reaction firing, but the leaf/child will not because fulcro is rendering its cached props.

 # Future ideas

 Integrating with fulcro-inspect - probably by adding instrumentation inside of defregsub that happens based on a compiler flag, as well as during re-render - to allow inspecting how long subscriptions took to compute as well as which components they caused to be re-rendered.